Cox-Automotive/yaml-changelog/README.md

 ## `yaml-changelog filter [DATE]`

-dislays all entries in the changelog after the provided date
+Dislays all entries in the changelog after the provided date

 ```
 USAGE